MahStudio/Denna/README.md

 Then with the help of the team and the community we developed and release a lovely tool named **Denna**.
 The aim of Denna is to help people to care more about the time they have.
 Cuz time flies!

+Ease of access and productivity is Denna's core value.

 ![image](https://user-images.githubusercontent.com/22152065/38919555-2566f7b2-4306-11e8-8a9c-95eb08eff28a.png)

 ### Denna in press